nbyouri/scripts/osx/readme.md

 #Dependencies:

-- smc, can be found in my dotfile.
+- smc, can be found in my [dotfiles](https://github.com/Unixhub/Dotfiles/tree/master/cpusage).
+- if you want cpu average usage in %, you can use cpusage, found in my [dotfiles](https://github.com/Unixhub/Dotfiles/tree/master/cpusage) as well.

 #TODO:
 irc notifications
 brightness
 keyboard brightness
 purgeable memory? -- top -S|awk '{print $2}'